Review: Tom Clancy’s Ghost Recon: Future Soldier

 Why it may be unhelpful with people with anxiety

-- Wartime situations may be stressful with anyone who suffers from PTSD
+- Wartime situations may be stressful for anyone who suffers from PTSD

 - Siege is stressful with only one life the entire match